iccir919/100-days-of-code/log.md

 **Today's Progress**: Completed exercises from Chapter 7 and in the midst of reading Chapter 8 of Eloquent JavaScript.
 Also watching the accompanying YouTube videos for Chapter 1 of The Nature of Code that Shiffman has recently uploaded.

 **Thoughts:** I spent three hours on the second exercise, Robot Efficiency, from Chapter 7 of Eloquent JavaScript.
 I started out with the right idea to find the shortest route but my execution was poor.
 There was an error within my code that made the robot travel back and forth between the same places, never going anywhere else.
 I never investigated why this error was happening but instead just kept restarting.
-Then I read the hint for this exercise and it confirmed that I was on the right track with my thinking but did not provide much more help.
+Then I read the hint for this exercise and it confirmed that I was on the right track with my thinking but did not provide much anymore help.
 I did complete the exercise in my own way.
 I imagine that if I had investigated why I kept running into the same error then I would have completed the exercise earlier.

 It is important to review the content that I have covered with The Nature of Code and Eloquent JavaScript.
 From this point on, I believe that for every chapter I complete in Eloquent JavaScript, I should review a chapter from the past.
 For The Nature of Code, I am blessed to have YouTube videos to accompany the material.
-I really have enjoyed watching the YouTube videos for The Nature of Code for Chapter 1 because of Shiffman's enthusiasm for the material.
+I really have enjoyed watching the YouTube videos for The Nature of Code for Chapter 1 because of Shiffman's enthusiasm for the book's material.
 Also, fact that Shiffman is releasing new videos when I am working on completing the book is an another example of synchronicity.
 I am almost one fifth of the way through this challenge.
 I don't feel that I have accomplished much unfortunately.

 **Links to work:**